factscript/factscript/README.md

 First, clone this repository and open it in an IDE such as IntelliJ IDEA.

-Create a new module as a child module of *factdriven*.
+Create a new module as a child module of *factscript*.

 In the new module, you first have to modify the *build.gradle* file.
-You can use the [*build.gradle*](https://github.com/factdriven/lang/blob/master/demo/cam/build.gradle) file of the existing *cam-demo* module as a template (don't forget to remove *test* )
+You can use the [*build.gradle*](https://github.com/factscript/factscript/blob/master/demo/cam/build.gradle) file of the existing *cam-demo* module as a template (don't forget to remove *test* )

 ## Scripting the process